dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 Going further, we can install multiple DRAM modules in a system to not only increase memory capacity but also memory bandwidth.
 Setups with multiple memory channels are used to scale up the communication speed between the memory controller and the DRAM.

-A system with a single memory channel has a 64-bit wide data bus between the DRAM and memory controller.
+A system with a single memory channel has a 64 bit wide data bus between the DRAM and memory controller.
 The multi-channel architectures increase the width of the memory bus, allowing DRAM modules to be accessed simultaneously.
 For example, the dual-channel architecture expands the width of the memory data bus from 64 bits to 128 bits, doubling the available bandwidth, see Figure @fig:Dram_channels.
 Notice, that each memory module, is still a 64-bit device, but we connect them differently.
 It is very typical nowadays for server machines to have four and eight memory channels.

 ![Organization of a dual-channel DRAM setup.](../../img/uarch/DRAM_channels.png){#fig:Dram_channels width=60%}